CandleLibrary/Wick/README.md

 The `import` attribute defines channels which the source will accept as truth from outside its scope.
 If a child component needs to know the value of a parent components `name` property, the attribute `import="name"` can be defined to allow the component to accept updates of that property channel from the parent context.

 `export` allows for child components to push messages from their internal context into their parent scope.
-In the above button scenario, the whole process would look like
+In the above button scenario, the whole process would look like,

 ```HTML
 <!-- bigbutton.html -->